gilby125/MyResumo/fixes-summary.md

 3. Standardize the return types from database operations to avoid type checking
 4. Consider using a more robust error handling mechanism like Result objects
 5. Ensure proper separation of JavaScript and Jinja2 syntax throughout the templates
+6. Add more detailed error logging and monitoring for AI service interactions